Bradfield/algos/analysis/lists.md

         pz = popzero.timeit(number=1000)
         print("%15.5f, %15.5f" %(pz,pt))

-Figure 3 &lt;fig\_poptest&gt; shows the results of our experiment.
+Figure 3 shows the results of our experiment.
 You can see that as the list gets longer and longer the time it takes to `pop(0)` also increases while the time for `pop` stays very flat.
 This is exactly what we would expect to see for a $O(n)$ and $O(1)$